Save Design - Getting Started Guide

 TempData

-is used to handle temporary values that are not saved to file.
+is for temporary states not saved to files.

-It is automatically reset when the game exits or a slot is switched,
+It resets automatically when quitting the game or switching slots.

 .